 All that exists and all that happens in this universe comes ultimately from the hand of God.
-This we should understand from our consideration of natural revelation (see Romans 1:20-21).
-It is God who gives us “life, and breath, and all things” (Acts 17:25).
+We should understand this from our consideration of natural revelation (see Romans 1.20-21).
+It is God who gives us “life, and breath, and all things” (Acts 17.25).

-We are further taught in the Bible that all things were made by the Word of God, the Lord Jesus Christ himself, and so “without him was not any thing made that was made” (John 1:3).
-And we are taught that Christ is now “upholding all things by the word of his power” (Hebrews 1:3).
+We are further taught in the Bible that all things were made by the Word of God, the Lord Jesus Christ himself—“without him was not any thing made that was made” (John 1.3).
+And we are taught that it is Christ who is now “upholding all things by the word of his power” (Hebrews 1.3).

-It is evidently God’s will to apply the full spiritual, physical and eternal life that Christ’s redemption has accomplished for his people in a similar way as the spiritual, physical and eternal death has been (an is being) “passed upon all men”1 (Romans 5:12):
+It is evidently God’s will to apply the full spiritual, physical and eternal life that Christ’s redemption has accomplished for his people in a similar way as the spiritual, physical and eternal death1 has been “passed upon all men” (Romans 5.12):

-Later, after we have physically died, we will receive the “redemption of our body” (Romans 8:23) in the resurrection on the last day (John 11:24; 1 Corinthians 15:12-57).
-(However, the last generation of Christians in this present age, before Christ returns, will not pass through this physical death.
-Their bodies will be transformed without physical death (see 1 Thessalonians 4:13-18).)
+- Later, after we have physically died, we will receive the “redemption of our body” (Romans 8.23) in the resurrection on the last day (John 11.24; 1 Corinthians 15.12-57).
+However, the last generation of Christians in this present age, before Christ returns, will not pass through physical death.
+Their bodies will be transformed without physical death (see 1 Thessalonians 4.13-18).

-While it is in the heart of fallen human beings, and often in their minds and lips, to accuse God of injustice—let us never forget that “The Lord is righteous in all his ways, and holy in all his works” (Psalm 145:17).
+While it is in the hearts of fallen human beings, and often in their minds and lips, to accuse God of injustice, let us never forget—“The Lord is righteous in all his ways, and holy in all his works” (Psalms 145.17).
 This must include what is happening in this world under his sustaining providence.

 So, let us humbly ask: why do Christians, after they have been spiritually “born again,” suffer afflictions in this life and die the physical death?

 But this is not how things are with Christians.
-Their case is as David proclaimed in the 32nd Psalm: “Blessed is he whose transgression is forgiven [by God], whose sin is covered.
-Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile” (Psalms 32:1-2; see also Romans 4:6-8).
+Their case is as David proclaimed in the 32nd Psalm: “Blessed is he whose transgression is forgiven, whose sin is covered.
+Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile” (Psalms 32.1-2; see also Romans 4.6-8).

-Therefore, physical afflictions and death2 serve another purpose for the Lord’s people.
-They are not an unnecessary part of God’s providence for them; God always works these miseries for their good (Romans 8:28).
+Therefore, physical afflictions and death must serve another purpose for the Lord’s people.
+They are not an unnecessary part of God’s providence for us; God always works these miseries for our good (Romans 8.28).